bigmoose316/introduction-to-computer-science-principles/lab_14.md

 3.3) Modify your code so that instead of moving when the 'r' key is pressed, the new sprite moves when the dragon "attacks."
 The "fleeing" sprite should move when the dragon starts breathing fire.

-3.4) Add a second sprite that runs away from the dragon as well.
+3.4) Add a second sprite that runs away from the dragon as well when the f key is pressed.